School Board schedules extra meeting to pick insurance carrier

 Additionally, both Skyline High School and Warren County High School will live stream the competitions to allow the community to watch games remotely, Ballenger said.

-Watch the Warren County School Board meeting on this Royal Examiner video:
+Watch the School Board’s special meeting in its entirety on this exclusive Royal Examiner video:

 Local News